0xblackbird/cth/README.md

 - Renamed the tool
 - Added 3 new flags! (-o/-output, -oJ/-output-json, -i/-interactive)
 - Added 2 new hashtypes!
 (BLAKE2s, BLAKE2b)
-- Added a pretty banner hash been added!
+- A pretty banner hash been added!
-- Added interactive mode!
+- Interactive mode has been implemented!
-- You can now output the results in 2 formats, plain text and/or JSON!
+- You can now output the results in different 2 formats, plain text and/or JSON!

 # Description
 A powerfull hash cracker that is written in python3!
 The cracker currently supports only a limited amount of hash types (more hash types will eventually follow!).
 The cracking speed depends on your hardware or on the wordlist, you can choose.
 I hope you enjoy it!
 Feedback on the tool is appreciated!
 Also, feel free to contribute and make a pull request!
 That's why I choosed for Open Source :)!